-2. On the Create Grading Components page, click +Add Component to add a grading component.
+2. Click Manage link to add / update the grading components.
 Enter the Title of the component and its Weightage (in percentage) as per your requirement.
 You can also give a description for the component in case it is required for internal usage.

-3. Repeat step 2 to create more grading components with weightages.
+6. Repeat step 3, 4 and 5 to create more grading components.

 Note: The sum of the weightages of all the grading components cannot be greater than 100%.

 7. Hover over the text to view the complete description of any grading component.